djbrl-laouedj/Customer-Churn-Analysis-and-Prediction/README.md

 - XGBoost

-Finally, hyperparameter optimization was performed using RandomizedSearchCV on Random Forest & XGBoost.
+Finally, hyperparameter optimization was performed using **RandomizedSearchCV** on Random Forest & XGBoost.

 ## Evaluation Strategy

-Since customer churn is a highly imbalanced classification problem, accuracy alone is not sufficient.
+Since customer churn is a highly imbalanced classification problem, **accuracy alone is not sufficient**.

 The main evaluation metric used is :